-I recently had a chance to interview my friend and mentor Maria Bailey for my upcoming book, Intergenerational Engagement: Understanding the Five Generations in Today’s Communities.and how to use their Unique Strengths to Improve Communication and Increase Parent and Family Engagement.
+I recently had a chance to interview my friend and mentor Maria Bailey for my book, Intergenerational Engagement: Understanding the Five Generations in Today’s Families, Communities, Schools, and the Economy.
 Maria authored the book “Millennial Moms: 202 Facts Marketers Need to Know to Build Brands and Drive Sales,” a must-read for any who interacts with Millennial moms as employees or customers.

 Ad Age called her “One of the Must-Follow Women on Social Media” and credited her with creating the Marketing to Moms niche.
 Her company, BSM Media is a full-service marketing and media firm that specializes in connecting brands with mothers.
 She has worked with over 300 brands across the globe including Walmart, Huggies, HP, Disney Parks, and many more family brands.